jhoangqm/tweeter/README.md

 !["Screenshot of main page with invalid tweet length error message"](https://github.com/jhoangqm/tweeter/blob/main/docs/textValidationTooLong.png?raw=true)

+_Missing screenshots of animated buttons and back to the top button_

 _For a more in depth look at Tweeter, and to post your own Tweets, I encourage you to give it a try!_

 ## Getting Started